 The state will accept your application and begin the process of licensing you by conducting an investigation of your dealership.
 The inspector will be from the Bureau of Registration.

-For application forms, you will need to visit, call (603) 271-2251, or mail DMV Headquarters, specifically the Dealer Desk:
+For application forms, you can to visit or mail DMV Headquarters, specifically the Dealer Desk:

 - Department of Safety

 - Concord, NH 03305

 Becoming a licensed dealer is a process that takes some time and you will benefit by asking questions and getting a copy of the dealer rules from the DMV.